State of Wisconsin |

 To determine who is non-financially eligible for FoodShare, you must start with all household members.

-Households consist of all persons living in, or temporarily absent from, the same residence.
-It is important to enter all household members into CWWCARES Worker Web to ensure that the correct eligibility determination is made in CARESClient Assistance for Reemployment and Economic Support.
+Household consists of all persons living in, or temporarily absent from, the same residence.
+It is important to enter all household members into CWW to ensure that the correct eligibility determination is made in CARES .

 Examples of a food unit include:

-The FoodShare assistance group is formed by persons who are in the same food unit and pass all the individual non-financial criteria.
-The FoodShare assistance group receives the benefit.
+The FoodShare assistance group is formed by persons in the same food unit who pass all the individual non-financial criteria.
+The FoodShare assistance group are the people who are found eligible for the benefit.

 Adult: A person who is 18 years old or older.